VityaSchel/telegram-channel-mirror-mtproto/README.md

 Key|Description
 ---|---
 native_copy|Set to `true` to use copyMessage method in API.
 It's more stable and much simplier, however it only works when channel admin allows to forward messages.
 When admin disallows it, set to `false`, and the bot will try to reproduce the same message using various fields from original.
-Set to `"auto"` and bot will decide this itself based on "noforwards" field of resolved peer (recommended). ⚠️ If set to `false` or `"auto"` **you must create a bot and add to target destination (B) channel**.
+Set to `"auto"` and bot will decide this itself based on "noforwards" field of resolved peer everytime it's polling messages (recommended). ⚠️ If set to `false` or `"auto"` **you must create a bot and add to target destination (B) channel**.
 See [this issue](https://github.com/alik0211/mtproto-core/issues/148) for details. report_errors_to_telegram|Set to true to report all exceptions via Telegram bot. you must configure `ERROR_HANDLER_USER_ID` and `ERROR_HANDLER_BOT_TOKEN` in .env interval|This is how fast the bot will check target channel (A) in milliseconds (1/1000 of second).
 Recommended value is 5-15 minutes (`300000` - `900000`)